DJSeb/kernel-shark-sebanek-gh-mirror/README.md

     - If **KernelShark's shared libraries** (.so files) aren't in `/usr/local/lib64`, use the option `-D_KS_SHARED_LIBS_DIR=[PATH]`, where `[PATH]` is replaced by the path to KernelShark shared libraries.
     - If **documentation** is wanted, use the option `-D_DOXYGEN_DOC=1`.
 3) Run `make` in the `build` directory.
+    - If only a part of building is necessary, select a target of your choice.
 4) Plug in the plugin into KernelShark (after starting it or in CLI).

 If using KernelShark build method: